undertow

 This painting was inspired by the dramatic escape from East Germany to West Germany via hot air balloon on September 16, 1979.
 During the 1970s and 1980s, I crossed the heavily fortified East-West German border several times in search of a better life in the West.
 Barbed wire, watchtowers, landmines, and armed soldiers with instructions to kill on sight served as a stark reminder of the conflicting political ideologies.
 Today, the wall and its installations are gone, but the memory remains.
 This work is a celebration of freedom.

-Third Eye Vision in a Need for Correction
+Third Eye Vision in Need of Correction

-Third Eye Vision in a Need for Correction
+Third Eye Vision in Need of Correction

 2026